deeplearning4j/deeplearning4j/README.md

 JUMPY_CLASS_PATH
 ```

-The JUMPY_CLASSPATH can be set to a list of jar files that contain
+The JUMPY_CLASS_PATH can be set to a list of jar files that contain
 the necessary jar files for running an [nd4j backend](http://nd4j.org/backend.html)